 Most hotels today have each guest sign a little card at check-in that allows the hotel to charge a smoking fee.
 Depending on the hotel, that smoking fee is typically between $200 to $300.
 And nowhere on that card does it say what level of proof, if any, the hotel must have to charge your card on file.

 Smokers beware!
-Hotels are applying this smoking fee liberally
+Hotels are liberally applying this smoking fee

+We know from the complaints our advocacy team receives that hotels are liberally applying this smoking fee.
 Maybe too liberally since nonsmokers are being hit by it also.

 Of course, the problem for our advocacy team is that we don’t personally know the consumers who contact us for help.
 And I’m sure it’s no surprise to any of our regular readers to hear this, but not all the consumers who contact us are 100 percent truthful.
 While some consumers might leave out important parts of their cases, others stretch the truth beyond all reasonable limitations (Did an in-flight injury really nearly kill her?).